 - view as list

 Where Are States Today?
-Medicaid and CHIP Eligibility Levels for Adults, Children, and Pregnant Women
+Medicaid and CHIP Eligibility Levels for Children, Pregnant Women, and Adults

-This fact sheet provides an overview of eligibility levels for parents, other non-disabled adults, children, and pregnant women in Medicaid and CHIP.
-The data are based on eligibility levels reported by states as of January 2015, updated to reflect state Medicaid expansion decisions as of April 2015.
-The findings highlight Medicaid’s expanded role for low-income adults under the Affordable Care Act (ACA) and its continued role as a primary source of coverage for children and pregnant women.
+This fact sheet provides an overview of eligibility levels for children, pregnant women, parents, and other non-disabled adults in Medicaid and CHIP.
+The data are based on eligibility levels reported by states as of January 2019.
+The findings highlight Medicaid’s continued role as a primary source of coverage for children and pregnant women and its expanded role for low-income adults under the Affordable Care Act (ACA).